romhackraces/baserom/README.md

 ## More Information

 For more information about the creating levels for Romhack Races or for additional documentation about the baserom check out the items in the `Help` folder or visit the [baserom Wiki](https://github.com/ampersam-smw/rhr-baserom/wiki)

+### Credits

+It is good practice to keep track of all resources used in your hacks if you can help it, see the included [CREDITS.txt](CREDITS.txt) file for information about the resources included out-of-the-box or visit the [wiki page](https://github.com/ampersam-smw/rhr-baserom/wiki/Resources-Used-in-the-Baserom).